tobi/highlights/README.md

 # Highlights

-Automatically email yourself a random Amazon Kindle highlights from your collection with this script.
+Automatically email yourself a random Amazon Kindle highlight from your collection with this script.
 I run it on Heroku for free and email myself a highlight each day.

 ## Changes from the Original